WordPress/gutenberg/docs/contributors/code/coding-guidelines.md

 import { privateApis as package1PrivateApis } from '@wordpress/package1';
 import { unlock } from './private-apis';

-// The experimental function may be "unlocked" given the stable function: const { privateValidateBlocks } = unlock( package1PrivateApis );
+// The private function may be "unlocked" given the stable function: const { privateValidateBlocks } = unlock( package1PrivateApis );
 privateValidateBlocks( blocks, true );
 ```